Siunami/SlackBotz/README.md

 # SlackBotz

 ## About
-A slack bot for facilitating team formation and introductions for a maker community at the University of British Columbia.
+A slack bot to facilitate team formation and introductions for a maker community at the University of British Columbia.

 Community members could
 - Make a profile with basic information, skills and number of kudos